paveldemeter/car_wash/readme.md

 ROLIFY has been implemented so an Owner cannot go under the washer tab t

-DEVISE has been implemented so an lorem
+DEVISE has been implemented for user control.

 The site has an layout so on everypage you can access the Home page, the footer & the header which consists of the users log out, login & sign up.